 Australia for UNHCR is also bound by the Fundraising Institute of Australia (FIA) Principles & Standards of Fundraising Practice.
 Any person may contact the FIA with a query in relation to the Principles and Standards of Fundraising Practice.
 Such an inquiry may clarify whether a complaint is warranted in relation to particular activities or actions of an FIA member and whether these activities or actions constitute a possible breach of the Principles and Standards of Fundraising Practice.
 Where breaches of FIA's Principles and Standards of Fundraising Practice have occurred, written complaints should be directed to the FIA CEO in confidence.

-The policy is designed to provide guidance on lodging a complaint and the manner in which Australia for UNHCR receives and handles complaints.
+The policy is designed to provide guidance on how an external stakeholder can lodge a complaint and sets out how Australia for UNHCR receives and handles complaints.
 It endeavours to align our procedures with our commitment to integrity, accountability and current best practices.
+It forms part of Australian for UNHCR’s Complaints Framework, which is detailed below.

 This policy and process is available to all people who come into contact with Australia for UNHCR, and is intended to advise and encourage them to provide feedback, raise concerns or complaints about Australia for UNHCR and applies to any complaint, regardless of who makes it.